tensorflow/tfx/docs/guide/trainer.md

 *   tf.Examples used for training and eval.
 *   A user provided module file that defines the trainer logic.
-*   A data schema created by a SchemaGen pipeline component and optionally altered by the developer.
 *   [Protobuf](https://developers.google.com/protocol-buffers) definition of
     train args and eval args.
+*   (Optional) A data schema created by a SchemaGen pipeline component and optionally altered by the developer.
 *   (Optional) transform graph produced by an upstream Transform component.
 *   (Optional) pre-trained models used for scenarios such as warmstart.
 *   (Optional) hyperparameters, which will be passed to user module function.